ibm-cloud-docs/hp-virtual-servers/connect_vs.md

 * macOS

 For example, in Windows, you can open a Git Bash session and log-in as *root* user with the following additional information:
-* Specify the public IP address of the created instance (see \ref{f_retrieve_info_1}).
-You can find it on the {{site.data.keyword.hpvs}} dashboard as described in [Retrieving virtual server information](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-retrieve-info-vs).
+* Specify the public IP address of the created instance.
+You can find it on the {{site.data.keyword.hpvs}} dashboard as shown in Figure 1 of [Retrieving information about a virtual server](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-retrieve-info-vs).
 In the shown command example, `198.51.100.21` is used as IP address.
 * Specify the file that contains your private key with the `-i` parameter.
-In the command example, `/c/cloud_keys/id_rsa` is used as file name and location of the private key.
+In the command example, `/c/cloud_keys/id_rsa` is used as location and file name of the private key.

 `$ ssh root@<public_ip_address> -i <path_to_priv_key_file>`